Multiscale Data-driven Seismic Full-waveform Inversion with Field Data Study: Discussion And Future Work

 \subsection{Scientific ``Sim2Real''}

 Physical simulation is an important tool for scientific problems.
 Originated in the robotics and vision community, the concept of ``Sim2Real'' refers to the ideas of transferring knowledge learned in simulation to the real data~\cite{Sim-2019-James}.
 Due to the lack of real labeled data in subsurface geophysics, model-based simulators have been widely used to synthesize simulations.
-However, pure model-based simulators usually simplifies the complex physics systems, which result in unavoidable reality gap between the simulation and real data.
+However, pure model-based simulators usually simplifies the complex physics, which result in unavoidable reality gap between the simulation and real data.
 This gap degrades the predictivity and generalization ability of a predictive model.
 Our approach, on the other hand, is model-free and it learns the heuristic physics implicitly through the data without explicitly imposing physics rules.
-We demonstrate its capability in learning the physics to generate physically realistic data for training predictive model.
+We demonstrate its capability in learning the physics to generate physically practical data for training predictive model.
 We further apply our predictive model to both out-of-distribution synthetic test data and real test data set.
 The results obtained are promising, which in turn proves the effectiveness of our approach in synthesizing simulation.
-However, there are still artifacts and missing information in the inversion results observable when applying our data-driven techniques to the Overthrust data set~(as shown in Figures~\ref{fig:fcn_high} and \ref{fig:fcn_high2}).
+However, there are still artifacts and missing information in the inversion results observable when applying our data-driven techniques to the Overthrust data set~(as shown in Figures~\ref{fig:fcn_high}.
 To further improve the inversion, a more diversified training set would be needed to capture various kinds of subsurface geology structures.
-One potential approach to increase the representativeness of our training set is to incorporate multiple subsurface style maps with orthogonal features~(meaning styles represented by different geology images do not overlap).
+One potential approach to increase the representativeness of our training set is to incorporate multiple subsurface style models with orthogonal features~(meaning styles represented by different geology images do not overlap).
+We have discussed the selection of style images and test InversionNet with multiple subsurface style models in the Supplemental Material.